I attended Little Dude’s 5th grade band concert yesterday and it might have been the most brutal thing I’ve ever been forced to listen to.

 So, this concert was the equivalent of slow torture.
 Not just “synth intro to Van Halen’s Jump” annoying.
 More like the “agonizing sounds of a conscious man getting his head sawed off” horrific.
 (Stay away from 4chan.
 You’ve been warned.)

 The concert was worse than the cries of a thousand tormented souls.
 It was worse than the SSSSKKKKKKKRRRRRRSSSHSHSHCKCKCKKKBRKACKGRAZNCKIRGUSHTERBOFPK of a car accident.

 I had all but decided that music is just not my kid’s thing.
-Last night on the way home from a school event, we were listening to Lenny Kravitz.
+But yesterday in the car, we were listening again to Lenny Kravitz.
 I asked Little Dude, “Can you hear the influence of the Beatles in Lenny Kravitz’s music?”

 He said he did.
-I persisted a bit.
-I enjoy irritating him when he’s trapped in the car is one of my favorite pastimes.
+I persisted.
+Irritating my kid when he’s trapped in the car is one of my favorite pastimes.

 “Please doesn’t just say yes to shut me up.
 Do you really hear it?
 Where?”

 He listened for a while.
 And then “I Build This Garden” came on.

 “There Mama, right there.
 This song is very Beatle-ish, like ‘Eleanor Rigby’.”

 Damn if he wasn’t right on the money.
 The song contains driving rock guitar riffs blended with orchestral strings, in a total Beatles sonic tribute.

 I’m going to invest in private lessons.
 And some really good quality ear plugs.